tanygit/multiqr-hackathon/README.md

 python infer.py --input <path_to_images_folder> --output <path_to_save_json> --weights <path_to_model.pt>
 ```
 ---
+---

+## 3. Running via Notebooks

+If you face issues running the provided scripts, you can use the development notebooks directly:

+- **`notebooks/Multi_QR_PreTraining.ipynb`** – Covers initial setup and dataset preparation.
+- **`notebooks/Multi_QR_Training.ipynb`** – Contains step-by-step code for training and inference.

+- Simply open these notebooks in Jupyter or Google Colab and run the cells in order.
+This provides the same functionality as the scripts but in a more interactive way.
+---

-## 3. Steps for re-training the model
+## 4. Steps for re-training the model

 ### A. Data Preparation